tslocke/hobocentral/agility-tutorial.markdown

 First off, refresh the story page.
 You'll see that in the cards for each task there is now a list of assigned users.
 The users are clickable - they link to each users home page (which doesn't have much on it at the moment).

 The `<extend>` tag is used to extend any tag that's already defined.
 The body of `<extend>` is our new definition.
-It's very common to want to base the new definition on the old one, e.g. just inserting a bit of extra content as we've done here.
+It's very common to want to base the new definition on the old one, for example, we often want to insert a bit of extra content as we've done here.
 We can do that by calling the "old" definition, which is available as `<old-card>`.

-# NOTE

-> The content below here has *not* been updated for Hobo 0.8 pre 1

-The card that we defined calls `<base-card>`, but it overrides some of the content using DRYML's named parameters (`<creation-details:>`).
-The `replace` attribute means we want to remove the creation-details entirely.
-For the replacement we insert a `<div>` and use the `<repeat>` tag to insert the list of links.
-Some things to note:
+We've passed the `<append-body:>` parameter to `<old-card>` which, in a startling twist, is used to append content to the body of the card.
+Some points to note:

  * The `<repeat>` tag provides a `join` attribute which we use to insert the commas
  * The link is created with a simple empty `<a/>`.
 It links to the 'current context' which, in this case, is the user.